Summary

 Online marketplace for original educational resources.

-- Pros: Teacher-created content.
+Teacher-created content.
 Wide variety.

-- Cons: Limited non-English resources.
+Limited non-English resources.
 Quality varies.

-- Fees: Pay per item.
+Pay per item.

-- Notes: It functions as a platform for educators to buy and sell resources for PreK-12.
+Functions as a platform for educators to buy and sell resources for PreK–12.
 Customised material creation is not available.

 Education.com

-Online platform offering a "Learning Library", tools, and educator-created digital and printable resources.
+Online platform offering a 'Learning Library', tools, and educator-created digital and printable resources.

-- Pros: Interactive content.
+Interactive content.
 Multiple reading modes.
 Structured lessons.

-- Cons: English only.
+English only.
 Limited free access.

-- Fees: Subscription (2 free downloads/month).
+Subscription (2 free downloads per month).

 Etsy